MarcinCzerkas/Real-Estate-Market-Analysis/README.md

 ![Dashboard](/Assets/Photos/Dashboard.png)

+A short **demo video** showcasing the project can be found [here](https://youtube.com/shorts/zJpHp8Yv8cQ).

 Below you can find a short version of the documentation.
 To see the full documentation go to [Project Documentation](/Project%20Documentation%20(README)%20Real%20Estate%20Market%20Analysis.pdf).

 # Tools I Used
-In this project I used a combination of Power Query and VBA to scrape the data from the internet and to automate this process.
-Then, I cleaned the data using Power Query and loaded it to Power BI.
+In this project I used a combination of **Power Query** and **VBA** to scrape the data from the internet and to automate this process.
+Then, I cleaned the data using Power Query and loaded it to **Power BI**.
 The results are additionally summarized in form of a Power Point presentation.

 🛜Here is one part of the web scraping M Code: